-Connect the vacuum pump through a manifold to the service port of all stop valves to increase efficiency (refer to "6.5.3 Checking refrigerant piping: Setup" on page 26).
+Connect the vacuum pump through a manifold to the service port of all stop valves to increase efficiency (refer to "6.5.3 Checking refrigerant piping: Setup" on page 27).

-Use a 2-stage vacuum pump with a non-return valve or a solenoid valve that can evacuate to a gauge pressure of -100.7 kPa (5 Torr absolute).
+Use a 2-stage vacuum pump with a non-return valve or a solenoid valve that can evacuate to a gauge pressure of -100.7 kPa (-1.007 bar)(5 Torr absolute).